qcx201/UBC-ECON-398/README.md

 # UBC-ECON-398
-Project repository for ECON-398 final project at University of British Columbia
+Project repository for ECON-398 final project at University of British Columbia.